-- The minimum watermain diameter shall be 150 mm (6 inch) - 150 mm (6 inches) diameter pipe may be installed on permanent dead-ends less than 50 m long with a permanent blow-off or a fire hydrant.

-- Permanent dead-ends longer than 50 m (160 ft) shall not be permitted. - The minimum watermain diameter shall be 200 mm (8 inch) diameter in Industrial, Commercial and high-density residential areas and in areas specified by the Chatham-Kent P.U.C.
-The consultant shall contact the Chatham-Kent P.U.C. for clarification if necessary. - The maximum watermain diameter for cul-de-sacs and other permanent dead-end watermains shall be 300mm (12 inch) diameter for industrial, commercial, and high-density residential areas unless it can be demonstrated and approved by the Chatham-Kent P.U.C. that a unique demand condition exists that necessitates a larger watermain. - All pipes shall be sized for a maximum water velocity of no greater than 3.5 m/s at peak hour demands plus fire flow. - The nominal diameter can be used for general water distribution system design.
+- The minimum watermain diameter shall be 150 mm (6 in) - 150 mm (6 in) diameter pipe may be installed on permanent dead-ends less than 50 m (160 ft) long with a permanent blow-off or a fire hydrant. - Permanent dead-ends longer than 50 m (160 ft) shall not be permitted. - The minimum watermain diameter shall be 200 mm (8 in) diameter in Industrial, Commercial and high-density residential areas and in areas specified by the Chatham-Kent P.U.C.
+The consultant shall contact the Chatham-Kent P.U.C. for clarification if necessary. - The maximum watermain diameter for cul-de-sacs and other permanent dead-end watermains shall be 300 mm (12 in) diameter for industrial, commercial, and high-density residential areas unless it can be demonstrated and approved by the Chatham-Kent P.U.C. that a unique demand condition exists that necessitates a larger watermain. - All pipes shall be sized for a maximum water velocity of no greater than 3.5 m/s (12 ft/s) at peak hour demands plus fire flow. - The nominal diameter can be used for general water distribution system design.
 The inside diameter shall be used for the design of regional watermains and watermains of HDPE material.